VladimirKalachikhin/Galadriel-map/README.md

 ## Features:
 1. View one OSM-like on-line map or
-2. stacked any number of maps with GaladrielCache
+2. stacked any number of maps with GaladrielCache:
  ![s1](screenshots/s1.png)

-3. Positioning via gpsd and display current (writing now) track file in gpx format
+3. Positioning via gpsd and display current (writing now) track file in gpx format:
  ![s2](screenshots/s2.png)

-4. Display routes and POIs files in gpx and kml format
+4. Display routes and POIs files in gpx and kml format:
  ![Display routes and POIs](screenshots/s5.png)

-5. Creating a route localy and save it to server in gpx format
+5. Creating a route localy and save it to server in gpx format:
  ![Creating a route](screenshots/s3.png)

-6. Control the GaladrielCache Loader
+6. Control the GaladrielCache Loader:
  ![Control Loader](screenshots/s4.png)

 ## Compatibility
 Linux.
 Modern browsers, include mobile.

 ## Install&configure:
 You must have a web server under Linux with php support.
-Just copy.<br>
+Just copy and set paths.<br>
 Paths and other are set and describe in _params.php_

 ### Dependences